chrisburnell/chrisburnell.com/_posts/2016-01-23-regex-golf.md

 date: 2016-01-23 16:04:00

 title: Regex Golf
-lede: “Type a regex in the box.
-You get ten points per match (or lose ten, if you match something you shouldn't); each character costs one point.”
-This is so much fun.
-Brainmelting fun.
+lede: Test your regex skills.
+So much fun.
+Brainmelting, but fun.

 link_urls:
 - http://regex.alf.nu
 ---

+> Type a regex in the box.
+You get ten points per match (or lose ten, if you match something you shouldn’t); each character costs one point.